 Wikipedia: The change in direction of a wavefront at an interface between two different media so that the wavefront returns into the medium from which it originated

 Whoa, I hope that’s not on the test.

-Water reflections come in many forms, from a mirror-sharp reverse of a mountain atop a still pool, to an abstract shuffle of color and texture on a choppy lake.
-Without getting too far into the physics of light, it’s important to understand that every object we see (and photograph) comes to us courtesy of reflected light.
-For example, when sunlight strikes El Capitan, some of the sun’s photons bounce straight back into our eyes, and there it is: El Capitan!
+Water reflections come in many forms, from a mirror-sharp inverted mountain peak shimmering in a still pool, to an abstract shuffle of color and texture on an undulating lake.
+Without getting too far into the physics of light, it’s important to understand that every object we see and photograph that doesn’t generate its own light comes to us courtesy of reflected light.
+For example, when sunlight strikes Half Dome in Yosemite, some of the sun’s photons bounce straight back into our eyes, and there it is.

-But other photons striking El Capitan head off in different directions—some are captured by other sets of eyes, and others land on the surface of the Merced River.
-Some of these photons pass beneath the river’s surface to reveal the submerged riverbed, while others bounce off.
-The ricocheting photons that travel from El Capitan and bounce off the river, reach our eyes as a reflection.
-In other words, what we call a reflection is in fact re-reflected light (reflected first from El Capitan, then by the river).
+But other photons head off in different directions—some are captured by other sets of eyes, while others land on the surface of the Merced River far below.
+A few of these photons penetrate the water to reveal detail in the submerged riverbed, while others, like a billiard ball ricocheting of the cushion, carom off at the same angle at which they struck the water.
+Some of these photons reach our eyes and we see a reflection.
+In other words, what we call a reflection is in fact re-reflected light (reflected first from Half Dome, then by the river).

 Playing the angles

 Understanding that reflected photons leave the water’s surface at the same angle at which they arrive—imagine the way a tennis player anticipates the balls bounce to get in position—allows us to position ourselves to get the reflection we want.